Unbiased Bike Reviews, Guides & How-To's

 Hydraulic disc brakes present a major increase in stopping power and precision.
 They require less strength input from your fingers but offer more braking power output.

-Trek has gone a step further and equipped the 13.5″ & 15.5″ frame sizes with short-reach brake levers to accommodate short riders with smaller hands.
+Trek has gone a step further and equipped the smaller frame sizes with short-reach brake levers to accommodate short riders with smaller hands.

-Depending on how you take care of them and how careful you are, they might last you for years and miles to come.
-However, if you’re not careful and you shift under tension on you fall off your bike and smash them, they might give you some headaches.
+Depending on how you take care of them, they might last you for years and miles to come.
+However, if you’re not careful and you shift under tension or you fall off your bike and smash them, they might give you some headaches.

 Still, that’s not something an average rider planning to take Marlin 5 out on weekend adventures and weekday commutes should worry about.
 Plus, updating to higher-value Altus, Acera, or Alivio groupsets is not a big investment.